-“I think that feeling of resentment is the key.
-When I imagine I will be feeling it, I have to say No, both to take care of myself and to avoid that resentment coming between us.
+“I think the feeling of resentment is the key.
+And that anytime I imagine I will be feeling it, I have to say No, both to take care of myself and to avoid that resentment coming between us.

 Suddenly, she was on her feet.
-Giving me a brief look of disgust, she walked out.
+She gave me a brief look of disgust and walked out.